 A Bar at the Folies-Bergère is considered to be Manet’s most puzzling artwork of all time.
-Questions were raised in regards to this artwork, such as “why does the woman’s reflection do not match the actual woman standing at the bar?” or “who is the man in the mirror and why is he not in front of Suzon?”
+Questions were raised in regard to this artwork, such as “Why does the woman’s reflection not match the actual woman standing at the bar?” or “Who is the man in the mirror and why is he not in front of Suzon?”
 The painting was exhibited for the first time at the Paris Salon in 1882, a year before Manet’s death.
 Manet focused the painting to be centered around the setting rather than the subject by naming the painting after the bar and not Suzon—but what was it about this painting that puzzled people so much?

 Folies-Bergère is a popular music hall in Paris, France, which showcases various entertainments, particularly during the late 19th century.
 Barmaids at this bar are known for selling not only alcoholic drinks but also their bodies.
 These barmaids are often called “vendors of drink and love.”
 However, the woman in Manet’s painting seems disinterested and her gaze seems “painfully human,” adding a layer of separation besides the marble bar that physically separates her from everyone.
 As for the man in the mirror, viewers speculate that the man is Manet himself.
 Based on the reflection, the man seems to be interacting with Suzon, but why is it that viewers cannot view the man in the painting and just his reflection?